giacomogiudice/SparseStates.jl/README.md

 # SparseStates.jl

+**⚠️ This is still experimental.
+It is not stable.
+It is not polished. ⚠️**

 This package efficiently simulates quantum circuits that don't generate a lot of superposition in the computational basis.
 In other words, they are few basis states to keep track of.